jacine/toolz/README.md

 $settings['toolz_css_dev'] = TRUE;
 ```

+## Better Template Suggestions for Container Hook

+Dealing with the `container.html.twig` template is a pain, because it lacks context.
+This module adds additional theme hook suggestions where possible to make theming easier.

 ## Twig Extension to Access Settings

 A Twig extension to use `settings.php` defined `$settings` in Twig templates.
 Thanks @dawehner.
 Usage: